storybookjs/playwright-ct/README.md

 export const Primary = { args: { label: 'Button', primary: true } };
 ```

-CT Storybook allows you to write a Playwright test against that story using all of the Playwright's features:
+CT Storybook allows you to write a Playwright test against that story using all of Playwright's features:

 ```ts
 // Button.spec.ts